 Five high-impact leaders from throughout Arizona are honored annually at the Flinn-Brown Convention.

 The individual winners of the Flinn-Brown Awards have made significant contributions to Arizona as state-government advisers, elected officials, agency executives, and policy experts—and have played important roles in strengthening their communities and the Flinn-Brown Network.

 Learn more about the Flinn-Brown Fellows

-Across Arizona, there are now more than 350 Flinn-Brown Fellows in the Flinn-Brown Network, many in state-level leadership roles, with wide-ranging expertise and experience.
+Across Arizona, there are now nearly 400 Flinn-Brown Fellows in the Flinn-Brown Network, many in state-level leadership roles, with wide-ranging expertise and experience.